 Summary

-Chapter 4 presents the results of the study that describes the contributions of African American faculty and peers on African American alumni at PWIs.
+Chapter 4 presents the results of the study that describe the contributions of African American faculty and peers on African American alumni at PWIs.
 This study addressed the purpose of this descriptive qualitative study which is to explore how African American alumni describes the contributions of African American faculty and peers on goal setting, self-motivation, and ongoing persistence at Predominantly White Institutions (PWIs) in the South Atlantic Region of United States of America.
 Data from 26 African American alumni were collected through the use of one- on-one interviews and questionnaires.

-The data from the one-on-one interview and questionnaires was analyzed using thematic analysis from the works of Braun and Clarke (2022).
+The data from the one-on-one interview and questionnaires were analyzed using thematic analysis from the works of Braun and Clarke (2022).
 This qualitative descriptive study aimed to explore how African American alumni describes the contributions of African American faculty and peers on goal setting, self-motivation, and ongoing persistence at Predominantly White Institutions (PWIs) in the South Atlantic Region of United States of America.
 Three research questions were used to guide the study, collect the data, and analyze the data using thematic analysis:

 RQ1: How do African American college alumni from PWIs located in the South Atlantic Region of the United States of America describe the contributions of their African American faculty and peers on goal setting?